 In 2015, the Tufts University Institute for Higher Education and Democracy released an action guide reiterating the importance of a programmatic structure like that used by AGF.
 We unite key stakeholders and maintain a constant relationship with students.

 The program is called Andrew Goodman Vote Everywhere.
 Is it just about voting?

 No. We believe that voting is a fundamental expression of our role as global citizens, and that all forms of social action can be seen as a form of voting.
 Every day, the decisions we make reflect the type of society we want to live in.

 Why is voter registration important on college campuses?

 Voting is the gateway to civic engagement, but the many barriers to voting inhibit student participation.
 And these barriers are multiplying.
 We define a barrier as any issue, law, or procedure that inhibits, in some way, voter registration and/or the actual act of voting.
 As a mobile and transient population, students face unique challenges when registering, voting, and participating in democracy.
 This is because our nation’s political and voter engagement framework is designed for an average citizen: stationary with traditional documentation and living arrangements.

-College students lack information on how to successfully vote, they have no place to get involved on campus, and they sometimes face outright opposition to electoral engagement from local officials and residents.
-Vote Everywhere is providing thousands of students with the information and skills necessary to effectively engage in the political process.
+College students lack information on how to successfully vote, they may have no place to get involved on campus, and they sometimes face outright opposition to electoral engagement from local officials and residents.
+Andrew Goodman Vote Everywhere is providing thousands of students with the information and skills necessary to effectively engage in the political process.